What is GitHub?

 You don't have to use GitHub if you don't want to - you can use our knowledge-base and log tickets if you want to ask us questions.
 However, where we need to involve our development team, we will often converse with them via GitHub issues.

 Even if you don't have a GitHub account, you can follow along with GitHub issues via an easy to use web page.
 If we log an issue via GitHub, we will usually send you a link to the GitHub issue that you can use to monitor the progress directly.

 Additionally, if you set up an account with GitHub (you must be 13 or over to do this and geographic terms also apply), you can log issues directly with developers, provide additional detailed information about problems, make suggestions to them directly, or even contribute your own programs to the codebase and your own content to our various websites.

 Why might I want to log a ticket with you instead?

-Going direct to the dev-team is fun, and sometimes quite efficient.
+Going direct to the developer is fun, and sometimes quite efficient.
 But our developers are always very busy, and might not always be able to reply in person quickly.
 Also, we may be able to do additional work first from the information you give us when you log a ticket, and we may already know the right answer.
 We might also be able to put additional effort into reproducing the issue here first, and collecting other needed information from you before working out who the correct team is to pass it on to for a fix.